 It's just 28 pages.
 Is your book 'Crump the Cat' book worth the money?
 If you can only measure wit in pages then you can say that I'm short on wit, but of course I wouldn't say that and neither will you, not if you buy my book.
 You can see more about my book here.

 Why do you think satire is important?
 Because it holds a lens up to society and gets people to understand that the world they live in is utterly and completely mad, with so many illogical ideologies and belief systems, it's frightening.
-If you would like to spread the joy of satire and get more of it in your life or in to the lives of those you love, please subscribe below.
 I'm on a mission to make satire 'great again.'

 Do you have an audio book of Crump the Cat?
 Yes, I do.
 It's out and you can buy it for the horribly expensive price of $2.99.
 For that you also get Boris Johnson as a baboon and a story about imperialistic and opportunistic rats fighting over resources, all of which will guarantee the most hilarious car drive, so much so you won't even want to get out of the car when you arrive.

 Have you written other books?
 Yes, lots, all allegorical satires noting how ridiculous things on this planet have got.
 I have a capitalist chicken who finds out endless growth on a finite planet is not the answer.
 I have a vegetarian pig battling for his rights.
 I have a capitalist asthmatic penguin who thinks that having his own ice version of Versailles can free him from the environmental mess he has initiated.
 I hope to have all these published and more in the not too distant future.